Low back pain is one of the bread and butter conditions presenting on our massge tables for treatment

 Low Back Pain - Anatomically Short Leg and Contra-Lateral Anterior Hip Rotation

 Sighted four times recently, patients suffering low back pain while standing due to anatomical leg length differences between 6mm and 12mm tilting the hips and sacrum, stressing lumbar joints.
 Also observed in each instance, the hip contra-lateral to the short leg in chronic anterior rotation with pain on palpation of the SIJ.
 I do not understand the mechanism causing the rotational flop at the hip but speculate it is an unconscious bodily response to correct the postural imbalance caused by different leg lengths.
 As the hip rotates about the pivot point at the SIJ, the head of the femur moves in an arc posteriorly and superiorly, effectively shortening the longer leg by up to 5mm.
-Unfortunately, hip rotation can introduce other anomalies due to stress chronic rotation has on the soft tissues of the SIJ.
+Reducing pelvic tilt and protecting the back.
+This is good.
+Unfortunately, hip rotation introduces other issues due to stress chronic rotation places on the soft tissues of the SIJ.

 Where leg length differences are minor, say in the order of 2 or 3mm, this natural coping mechanism may succeed with no undue side effects.
-However, if the leg length difference equals or exceeds the potential corrective action that can be achieved by hip rotation, the low back pain persists and the resulting SIJ dysfunction causes pain and affects the back line of that lower limb...thickening and tightening of the fascia from the glutes to the bottom of the feet.
-I have frequently observed symptoms from inactive gluteals, proximal hamstring tendinosis, through to achilles strain or plantar fasciaitis that can result from this phenomenon.
+However, if the leg length difference equals or exceeds the potential corrective action that can be achieved by hip rotation, the low back pain persists and the resulting SIJ dysfunction can affect the back line of that lower limb...thickening and tightening of the fascia from the glutes to the bottom of the feet.
+I have frequently observed symptoms from inactive gluteals, proximal hamstring tendinosis, through to achilles strain or plantar fasciaitis resulting from this phenomenon.

 While this is not rocket science, coverage in my remedial diploma studies was scarce to minimal.
 More recently the topic was touched on at the Australian Craniofascial Therapy School.
 Each of the four patients observed have been under the supervision and treatment of higher qualified physical therapists repeatedly over periods of several years but it escaped their attention.